Making informed choices (Informed consent)

 Informed consent is integral to the right to information in the Australian Charter of Healthcare Rights, and recognised in Professional Codes of Conduct.

-The National Safety and Quality Health Service Standards require all hospitals and day procedures services to have informed consent processes that comply with legislation, lawful requirements and best practice.
+The National Safety and Quality Health Service Standards require all hospitals and day hospitals to have informed consent processes that comply with legislation, lawful requirements and best practice.

 Resources for health professionals

-Our fact sheet for clinicians describes the key principles of informed consent and assessing legal capacity and provides information about how to obtain valid informed consent.
+Our fact sheet for clinicians describes the key principles of informed consent and provides information about the importance of key conversations. decision-making capacity and what support patients may need to participate in those conversations.

 We have an online education module that supports clinicians develop and refine their skills in communicating effectively about the benefits and risks of treatment options with consumers.